 College Placement Testing (CPT) must be completed within two years of application deadline demonstrating the following placement:

 Math Proficiency/Placement: ≥ 82 in Algebra or completion of MTH 095 (Intermediate Algebra) or MTH 099 (Introductory and Intermediate Algebra) comparable with a C- or better from an accredited college or university.

 Science Proficiency: the HCC Biology Department requires the successful completion (C or better) of BIO 100, 103 or BIO 107 prior to taking Anatomy and Physiology.
 This pre-requisite may be waived by passing the Biology Challenge Exam.
 Testing may be scheduled by calling the Assessment Center.

 Completion of Anatomy and Physiology I and Anatomy and Physiology II prior to the application deadline is strongly encouraged.
 Nursing students must achieve a C+ or better in all nursing and laboratory sciences courses (A&P I and II and Microbiology) to remain in and graduate from the program.
-Applicants currently working in a healthcare field can petition to lengthen the time that their laboratory science coursework is transferable to the Nursing Program by completing the Laboratory Science Petition Form in the Nursing Program Application.
+Applicants currently working in a healthcare field can petition to lengthen the time that their laboratory science coursework is transferable to the Nursing Program by completing the Laboratory Science Petition Form in the Nursing Information Packet.

-Please see the Nursing Program Application for other important information concerning required documentation and requirements for admission.
-Applicants for the Nursing Program are reminded that transportation is the responsibility of the student.
-Since clinical experiences may be scheduled at various times, students are expected to plan for and meet at the designated times scheduled.
-Students are required to provide their own transportation to their assigned clinical site.
+Please see the Nursing Information Packet for important information concerning required documentation and requirements for admission.
+Applicants for the Nursing Program are reminded that transportation is the responsibility of the student, including to various clinical sites.

 Please visit our Division page to learn more.